 TGbd editor: Insert the following definition at the end of 3.1:

+non-NGV duplicate: A transmission format of the physical layer (PHY) that duplicates a 10 MHz non-NGV transmission in two adjacent 10 MHz channels and allows a non-NGV station (STA) or NGV station on either one of the 10 MHz channels to receive the transmission.

 TGbd editor: Change the dynamic bandwidth operation definition as follows:

-dynamic bandwidth operation: A feature of a very high throughput (VHT) station (STA) in which the request-to-send/clear-to-send (RTS/CTS) exchange, using non-high-throughput (non-HT) duplicate physical
+dynamic bandwidth operation: A feature of a very high throughput (VHT) station (STA) or a NGV STA in which the request-to-send/clear-to-send (RTS/CTS) exchange, using non-high-throughput (non-HT) duplicate physical

-layer (PHY) protocol data units (PPDUs), negotiates a potentially reduced channel width (compared to the channel width indicated by the RTS) for subsequent transmissions within the current transmission opportunity (TXOP).
+layer (PHY) protocol data units (PPDUs) or non-NGV duplicate PPDUs respectively, negotiates a potentially reduced channel width (compared to the channel width indicated by the RTS) for subsequent transmissions within the current transmission opportunity (TXOP).

 TGbd editor: Change the bandwidth signaling TA definition as follows: